das-dias/pcb_impedance_calculator/README.md

-The layer stackup information, including controlled impedance routing (Delay, Capacitance and Inductance per milimeter) should be provided in the configuration file ```cfg```.
+The layer stackup information, including controlled impedance routing (Delay, Capacitance and Inductance per meter) should be provided in the configuration file ```cfg```.

 ```yaml